CarterKuehn2025/CSCE4350-DatabaseProject/README.md

 2. : Use WinSCP to create a folder/directory, drag and drop files "main.java" + folder containing mysql connector installation

-3. Open "main.java" and update lines 21 & 22 (user & password) to UNT EUID and profile ID found on homescreen of myUNT
+3. Open "main.java" and input UNT EUID and profile ID found on homescreen of myUNT

 4. Compile:
 "javac main.java"